-A 2021 vision: what every fund manager is buying (or selling)
+A 2021 vision: What every fund manager is buying (or selling)

 How much and for how long will the dollar fall?
 Analysts polled by Reuters predict weakness to endure until mid-2021, capped by COVID-19 uncertainty.

-But asset manager PIMCO notes dollar declines are fastest after deep recessions, with five instances of 8per cent-10per cent annual depreciations recorded between 2003 and 2018.
+But asset manager PIMCO notes dollar declines are fastest after deep recessions, with five instances of 8 per cent to 10 per cent annual depreciations recorded between 2003 and 2018.

 Vaccines and rebounding economies will "hasten the dollar's fall from grace", PIMCO predicted.

-With developing economies seen benefiting from recovering global trade, tourism and commodities, a weaker dollar and a more predictable White House, Morgan Stanley's message is: "Gotta Buy EM All!"
+With developing economies seen benefitting from recovering global trade, tourism and commodities, a weaker dollar and a more predictable White House, Morgan Stanley's message is: "Gotta Buy EM All!"

 Institute of International Finance (IIF) data shows investors shovelling money into EM assets at the fastest rate in nearly a decade.